C. LeRoy Adams and Ruby McCullum

 The prosecuting attorney said that McCollum had angrily shot Adams over a disputed bill, which three witnesses supported during the trial.
 McCollum herself testified that she had discussed a bill with Adams that day but maintained that she fired at the doctor in self-defense when he attacked her.
 Residents of Live Oak knew that McCollum was a wealthy woman, and she and her husband were known to pay their bills promptly.
 The jury with the first-degree murder charge convicted McCollum on December 20, 1952.
 She was sentenced to death in the electric chair.

 Her case was appealed.
 Before the appeal was decided, McCollum was held in the Suwannee County Jail.
 The Florida Supreme Court overturned her conviction and death sentence on a technicality on July 20, 1954.
-The court cited Judge Hal W. Adams, the presiding judge, for failing to be present at the jury's crime scene inspection.
+The court cited Judge Hal W. Adams, the presiding judge, for failing to attend the jury's crime scene inspection.
 Concerned for her mental health, defense attorney Frank Cannon arranged for McCollum to be examined in the county jail, where she had been held for about two years.

 At the second trial, he entered a plea of insanity.
 Upon receiving the results of an examination of McCollum by court-appointed physicians, including Dr. Adams' associate Dr. Dillard Workman, the state attorney Randall Slaughter agreed to the plea.
 McCollum was declared mentally incompetent to stand trial.
 She was committed to the Florida State Hospital for mental patients in Chattahoochee, Florida.